lromeraj/isbd-server/README.md

 # Tools

-> **IMPORTANT**: the following tools have been deprecated after including the ISBD emulator as submodule which already includes all of this tools natively.
+> **IMPORTANT**: the following tools have been deprecated after including the ISBD emulator as a submodule which already includes all of this tools natively.

 This server comes with some scripts which will simplify some tasks like decoding _MO_ messages.
 To execute the different scripts you can use the `sbd-env.sh` file to load server related environment:
 ``` bash